Kinsta is a managed WordPress hosting company and I heard good reviews about them.

 One thing I didn’t like about Bluehost or other shared hosting providers was the dashboard.

-You’ll normally be required to access your hosting data via the cPanel which looks ancient.
+You’ll normally be required to access your hosting data via the cPanel which looks ancient and not user-friendly.

 Needless to say, I didn’t dare to touch most of the things on the Bluehost cPanel because it looked too complicated for me.

 On the contrary, Kinsta’s dashboard is very user-friendly as you can see in the image above.
-It definitely looks like something from this century, and that’s a big plus.
+It definitely looks like something from this decade, and that’s a big plus.